August 10, 2020

-A few weeks ago, Ivar Beljaars, our VP of Sales and Business Development, discussed why growth-oriented telecom operators invest in AI for delivering new Value-Added Services (VAS).
+A few weeks ago, Ivar Beljaars, our VP of Sales and Business Development, discussed why growth-oriented telecom operators invest in AI to deliver new Value-Added Services (VAS).

 Since the fastest growth in this industry comes from VAS delivered over mobile networks, the demand for artificial intelligence in network security is growing as well.

 In this article, I review the reasons US telecoms like Comcast, Charter Communications, Verizon and others use AI algorithms – including CUJO AI solutions – for developing top-line end-user network security services.

 Machine Learning (ML) algorithms are in the spotlight when it comes to scalable technology, due to the absence of limitations that traditional rule-based security solutions have.